Code-Screen/Code-Screen.github.io/docs/templates.md

 * `{dateTimeToBeginTestDisplayValue}` - The date time the candidate has until to begin the test, e.g. "11th November at 18:30 (UTC)".
 This is always displayed in the UTC timezone.
 * `{timeToCompleteTestBeginsDisplayValue}` - The number of hours/days the candidate has to complete the test from when they <br> begin the test, e.g. "3 hours", "1 day", etc.
 * `{comments}` - The list of comments that have been left on the candidate's GitHub repo when feedback is given/changes are requested.

-### Editing the From Email Address

-You can also edit the email address from which the above emails are sent.
-The default email address is
-<a href="mailto:hello@codescreen.dev">hello@codescreen.dev</a>.

-If you want to change this to one of the internal email addresses you use for hiring, just enter it into the `From Email Address` field, and click the `Save` button.

-Once you do this, you will receive a verification request email from <a href="https://aws.amazon.com/ses/" target="_blank">Amazon SES</a>, our email provider.
-You just need to click the link in that email, and then we will be able to send emails from the email address you added!